JhordanBricenio/JhordanBricenio/README.md

 # 😎About Me

 I'm a systems engineer,
-Passionate about software development and the technological boom.
+passionate about software development and the technological boom.

 ## 💻Tech Stack